Jump to navigation Jump to search

 - Dec.
 11, 2020 Congratulations Mohamed Amine Falek on your PhD dissertation titled Efficient Route Planning for Dynamic and Multimodal Transportation Networks.

 - December 2020 Opodis is organized this year at Strasbourg, by Quentin Bramas.
 We expect to see you there!

 - Oct.
-2nd, 2020 Welcome to Rim Megdiche (University of Sfax) who will work during 2 months in our group as a visiting scholar.
+2nd, 2020 Welcome to Rim Megdiche (University of Sfax) who will work for 2 months in our group as a visiting scholar.

 - 1st Oct.
 2020: Welcome to Farzad Veisi who starts a PhD thesis in the group on SDN-IoT.

 - Sept.
-2020: welcome to Anissa Lamani who has been recruited as tenured Assistant Professor in our research group
+2020: Welcome to Anissa Lamani who has been recruited as a tenured Assistant Professor in our research group

 - Sept.
 2020: Welcome to Maha Bouaziz who has been recruited as ATER in our research group